professional home recording studio equipment list | the basics!

 I wish I had picked up some of these way earlier in my musical career.
+What are studio monitors?
 They really help a lot when it comes to mixing down tracks and getting that honest sound.
 Check out my review of the JBL LSR 305’s here!
 Also for some more options, go here.

 A good set of cans is priceless when you’re really listening for intricacies in the sound.
 I recommend the Audio Technica ATHM50’s (or the 50x’s which just recently came out!).
 There isn’t really much difference between the two.
-Also check out 3 great options here for under $200!
+Also check out 3 great options here!